Discrete geometry for electoral geography: Polsby-Popper and other contour-based scores

 \section{Polsby-Popper and other contour-based scores}

-\begin{quote} ``Compactness," unlike contiguity, is a continuous concept that concerns the geographical shapes of districts.
+\begin{quote} ``Compactness,'' unlike contiguity, is a continuous concept that concerns the geographical shapes of districts.
 There is no bright line test that determines whether a district is or is not compact, but districts may be considered more or less compact.
-While numerous quantitative measures of compactness have been proposed for this purpose, the two measures that are now referenced the most are a dispersion measure known as the Reock measure and a perimeter measure known as the Polsby-Po[p]per measure.\end{quote} \begin{flushright}{--Dick Engstrom, \emph{Martinez v Bush}, expert report}\end{flushright}
+While numerous quantitative measures of compactness have been proposed for this purpose, the two measures that are now referenced the most are a dispersion measure known as the Reock measure and a perimeter measure known as the Polsby-Po[p]per measure.\end{quote} \begin{flushright}{--Expert report of Dick Engstrom, \emph{Martinez v Bush} (2002)}\end{flushright}

-We begin by introducing the most commonly cited compactness metric in litigation, the {\em Polsby-Popper score}, and we discuss its variants and a few alternatives in the legal literature.
-The motivating idea for Polsby-Popper and its cousins is that a ``compact" region should have large area relative to its perimeter.
-This is an \emph{isoperimetric} score, because it creates a ranking among regions with a given (``iso" = same) perimeter.
+The most commonly cited compactness metric in litigation is the {\em Polsby-Popper score}.
+The motivating idea for Polsby-Popper and its cousins is that a ``compact'' region should have large area relative to its perimeter.
+This is an \emph{isoperimetric} score, because it creates a ranking among regions with a given (``iso'' = same) perimeter.